 A bicuspid aortic valve has two leaflets instead of three.
 The leaflet tissue may also be abnormally thick.
 This defect may or may not cause AS, so symptoms aren’t always obvious.
 It can often go undetected into adulthood.
-If the problem is diagnosed in childhood, treatment is only needed if the valve worsens over time, or if the part of the aorta above the valve (aortic root) becomes too dilated, or enlarged.
-A child with a bicuspid aortic valve is still at risk of infective endocarditis.
-So antibiotics may need to be taken before your child has surgery or dental work.
+If the problem is diagnosed in childhood, treatment is only needed if the valve obstruction worsens over time, or if the part of the aorta above the valve (aortic root) becomes too dilated, or enlarged.
+A child with a bicuspid aortic valve may be at higher risk of infective endocarditis.
 Even if the diagnosis is not made until adulthood, the valve may require replacement later in life.

 Copyright © 2017 Baylor Scott & White Health.
 All Rights Reserved. |